MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc-nav.md

 edited: 01/24/2020
 ---

-# Policies and XRs for PC
+# Policies and XRs for PC and mobile

 ### In this section